 Use up to 1 ounce for coffees, dessert toppings, on pancakes, etc.

 How to make Irish Cream Cold Brew

-Once you've made the Irish Cream Syrup, we'll need to make the vanilla sweet cream cold foam which sits on top of the cold brew.
-The creamy cold foam is made with just 3 ingredients - heavy cream, 2% milk, and vanilla syrup.
+Once you've made the Irish Cream Syrup, we'll need to make a modified vanilla sweet cream cold foam with a pump of Irish Cream Syrup which sits on top of the cold brew.
+The creamy cold foam is made with just 4 ingredients - heavy cream, 2% milk, vanilla syrup, and Irish Cream Syrup.
 Simply pour everything into a large mason jar or a bowl and use an electric mixer, frother, etc to mix it until it's a thicker than melted ice cream and right before it hits soft peaks.

 Lastly, sift a tiny bit of cocoa powder on top of the creamy cold foam.
 Now, your Irish Cream Cold Brew is ready to enjoy!

 How to Store Irish Cream Syrup

 Store the Irish Cream Syrup in an airtight syrup dispenser for up to two weeks at room temperature, or in the fridge for up to a month.

 Add a ¼ teaspoon of citric acid to preserve it for even longer, for up to six months.
 Another option is a 2-to-1 ratio of sugar to water, a rich syrup which has enough sugar content to prevent the growth of bacteria for up to six months.

 I grabbed this adorable syrup dispenser with a gold label from Etsy.

 - In a sauce pan on medium heat, pour in the water and bring it to a rolling boil.
 Add the sugar and stir until it's fully dissolved.
 Remove the simple syrup from heat and add the vanilla extract, almond extract, and cocoa powder.
 Whisk everything together to ensure there are no clumps of cocoa powder.